paul-duvall/100-days-of-code/log-r3.md

 ### Monday 25 March 2019

 #### Review / Learn:
-* Listened to [https://changelog.com/jsparty/67](JS Party) podcast with Chris Coyer as a guest discussing further the 'great divide' in front-end development
+* Listened to [JS Party](https://changelog.com/jsparty/67) podcast with Chris Coyer as a guest discussing further the 'great divide' in front-end development

 #### Project:
 * Worked on devLearn, adding functionality to enable editing of existing items: